I Love You in Chinese: 17+ Romantic Phrases Used by Mandarin Speakers

 Love is a tricky business, isn’t it?

-If you’re adamant about saying “I love you” in Chinese in the literal way, by all means, go for it.
+If you’re adamant about saying “I love you” in Mandarin in the literal way, by all means, go for it.

 Just be prepared for the possibility of strange looks, a bit of laughter and maybe some comments about you being crazy or drunk.